Licensed Master Plumbers | Navien Specialist

 • Laundry hookups in unfinished basements with rim-joist air leaks

-• Frost-free hose bibs that were installed upside down (they won't drain)
+• Frost-free hose bibs installed upside down (they won't drain)

 • Old copper running through attic space in 1.5-story Cape-style homes